hayativ/almatour/README.md

 ```

 This will:
-1. Pull the PostgreSQL image and start the database.
-2. Build the backend image — installs Python dependencies, then the entrypoint runs `migrate`, `collectstatic`, and starts Gunicorn.
+1. Build the backend image — installs Python dependencies, then the entrypoint runs `migrate`, `collectstatic`, and starts Gunicorn.
+Data is stored in an SQLite database persisted via a Docker volume.
-3. Build the frontend image — compiles the React app with Vite, then serves it via nginx.
+2. Build the frontend image — compiles the React app with Vite, then serves it via nginx.

-Check that all three containers are healthy:
+Check that both containers are healthy:

 ```bash
 docker compose ps